-a.
+c.
 Scoring.
-A single rubric, available in Appendix 2, is used to score this event.
+A single rubric, available in Attachments, is used to score this event.
 Raw scores are converted to rank order points.

-3-9.
-UAS - Curriculum for Unmanned Aircraft Systems (Drone)
+3-8.
+UAS--UNMANNED AIRCRAFT SYSTEM (DRONE) EVENT

 a.
 Objective.
 This activity promotes STEM learning through two activities; 1) Written test covering subjects contained in the FAA's Remote Pilot Written Exam (Part 107) and 2) Indoor, RC, line of sight flying of a basic quadcopter.

-The intent is for all 6 team members to participate; Four team members take the written exam and two other team members fly the quadcopter.
+Participation.
+The intent is for all 6 team members to participate; Four team members take the written exam, and two other team members fly the quadcopter.